When it comes to using digital marketing to grow your business, it is important to keep track of certain metrics.

 Ouch!
 A Return On Investment in the negative means the overall campaign was not successful.

-After All, What is a Good ROI?
+After all, What is a Good ROI for a Business?

 As you can see from the examples we’ve given, a good Return On Investment is anytime your investment value exceeds your expenses.